Hallelujah78/wordle-clone/DEVNOTES.md

 ### Todo

-- when a player loses we show them a dumpster fire gif and tell them they are a loser
+- when a player loses we show them a dumpster fire gif and tell them they are a loser **DONE!**
 - list of 2309 words needs to be expanded
   - there are too many common words that are not accepted as valid answers
 - when a player enters a letter an animation causes the tile to rotate and the border radius changes